cacaleno/RubiksCube/README.md

 # RubiksCube
-Simple Rubik's Cube Project written in Python for run app use GUI3.py
+Simple Rubik's Cube Project written in Python. for run app use GUI3.py